ylevtov/devart-template/project_posts/2014-03-21-visual-concepts.md

-# Visual Concepts & Audience Interaction
+# Visual Concepts and Audience Interaction

 In coming up with the user interface for the phones & other devices that people would use to interact with the installation, I really wanted to try and get across - as best I could  - the fact that this is meant to be a collaborative experience in creating and experiencing music, rather than too much of a 'control system' to be mastered and understood.